In Exercises 27 - 36, find (if possible) the following matrices: a. AB b. BA 1 3 3 - 2 A = B = 5 3 - 1 6

 Matrix Multiplication

 Matrix multiplication involves multiplying rows of the first matrix by columns of the second matrix and summing the products.
 It is only defined when the number of columns in the first matrix equals the number of rows in the second.
-The order of multiplication matters, as AB generally does not equal BA.
+This operation is not commutative, meaning AB does not generally equal BA.

 Recommended video: